 Winter can be an exceptionally magical time in Toronto.
-The Distillery District looks like a postcard with its snow-covered cobblestone streets, Nathan Phillips Square pulses with energy as skaters glide by the illuminated Toronto sign and our parks turn into urban winter wonderlands filled with rosy-cheeked kids, both big and small.
+The Distillery District looks like a postcard with its snow-covered cobblestone streets, Nathan Phillips Square pulses with energy as skaters glide by the illuminated Toronto sign and our parks turn into urban winter wonderlands filled with rosy-cheeked kids.

 The nights also become longer – which I’m convinced is nature’s way of giving us more time to enjoy food and drink at cozy restaurants and bars around the city.
 Ah yes, a great excuse to warm up by a fire, check out a winterized patio or indulge in a decadent treat.
 Each neighbourhood has its own gems, but here are six spots that top my list.